 - Nonparalytic poliomyelitis is seen in 1% of patients who presented with aseptic meningitis.

 - Paralytic poliomyelitis is the least common form (<1%) among all the stages and is characterized by descending asymmetric acute flaccid paralysis (AFP).
 Proximal muscles are affected earlier than the distal muscles; paralysis starts at the hip and proceeds towards the extremities, which leads to the characteristic tripod sign (child sits with flexed hip, both arms are extended towards the back for support).
 Sites involved can be spinal, bulbospinal, and bulbar.
 Accordingly, the nature of paralysis varies (e.g., respiratory insufficiency or dysphagia are common in bulbar involvement).

 Sample: Poliovirus can be detected in specimens from the throat, feces (stool), and occasionally blood or cerebrospinal fluid (CSF).

 Virus isolation from stool specimens is the most sensitive method to diagnose poliovirus infection.
 Collecting at least two stool specimens 24 hours apart from suspected poliomyelitis patients is recommended to increase the probability of isolating poliovirus.
 Poliovirus may also be isolated from pharyngeal swabs.
 Isolation is less likely from blood or CSF.
 Samples should be collected early during the disease (ideally within 14 days after onset).

 Primary monkey kidney cells are the most recommended cell lines.
 Various methods can identify virus growth.

 - Cytopathic effects appear in 3-6 days; described as crenation and degeneration of the entire cell sheet.

 A four-fold rise in antibody titer in paired sera confirms the diagnosis.
-Neutralization tests and complement fixation tests can be used to measure the concentration of antibodies.
+Neutralization and complement fixation tests can be used to measure the concentration of antibodies.